Mortadella vs Bologna sausage - Health impact and Nutrition Comparison

 Protein

-Both are rich in proteins, although it is important to mention that mortadella has a slightly higher protein content.
+Both are rich in proteins, although it is essential to mention that mortadella has a slightly higher protein content.
 In addition to that, both have a complete amino acid profile satisfying all essential amino acids.

 Mineral content